josephclaytonhansen/garden/backend/api-reference.md

       - `id` (integer, **required**): The ID of the location to update.
     - **Body:**
       - `name` (string, optional): The new name for the location.
-      - `description` (string, optional): The new description for the location.
   - **Response:** The updated Location object.

 - **GET /locations/:id**